fastnsilver/fns-projects/loan/README.md

 You will be prompted to install the [GWT Developer Plugin](http://www.gwtproject.org/doc/latest/DevGuideCompilingAndDebugging.html#launching_in_dev_mode) (if it isn't already installed).

 Fill in the form and click the Send button to obtain the loan schedule for your input.

+## Coming Soon
+Wildfly 8 support!

+Eventually service and UI projects can alternatively be started with (thanks to the cargo-maven2-plugin):

+	$ mvn clean install -Dsetup
+	$ mvn cargo:run -Pcargo-wildfly

 ## Known Issues
 * [Integration](https://github.com/fastnsilver/fns-projects/issues/9) with Spring's [CsrfFilter](http://docs.spring.io/spring-security/site/docs/3.2.1.CI-SNAPSHOT/apidocs/org/springframework/security/web/csrf/CsrfFilter.html) is incomplete.
 GWT UI will return a 403 if secure profile is used.